Sunny Bunnies: Deals

 Media I.M. has signed several deals for Sunny Bunnies, including in Canada, India and Brazil.

 In Canada, Canada's DHX Television started broadcasting the first two seasons of the show for its Family Jr. and Télémagino channels in 2018.
-It was launched in July of the same year on the French and English language preschool networks.
+It was launched in July of the same year on the French and English language networks.
 In India, Under a three-year deal, which covers pay-TV, simulcast, and catch-up rights, Discovery Kids has aired the first two seasons of the series since November 2017.
 In Brazil, Brazilian app PlayKids started broadcasting season 1 of the show in 2017. while the Brazilian pay-TV broadcaster GloboSat started broadcasting the first two seasons for its kids channel Gloobinho in 2018.
 Following the series' success in the region, Brazil's Vertical Licensing has signed on for a new exclusive licensing deal to release new toys, books and other products for Sunny Bunnies throughout 2019.
 The series has additionally been broadcast by Disney Junior in the US, EMEA and Japan.
 In Portugal, the series has broadcast by Canal Panda, and TF1 digital in France.